philcryer/tonka32/README.md

 After it runs successfully, your system will reboot and come up with all the changes listed below.

+## background

+We need to lock down our Linux installs better, all the time regardless of baremetal, VM, docker, whatever.
+Some distros are doing a better job at [locking things down by default](https://wiki.ubuntu.com/Security/Features) but we can, and should, do better.

 ## support

 Current built and tested with Debian GNU/Linux 7+ and Ubuntu 14.04.
 Centos/RHEL 6.5 support (partially) planned.